EMPI-PL/RPi_in_Amiga500_case/README.md

 * Soldering is necessary.
 It's better to have someone do this for you if you're not OK doing this on your own.
 * 3D printing.

-You may also consider the following (optional) deps:
+:yellow_circle: You may also consider the following (optional) deps:
 * CAD software to tweak the *stl* files in case there's a need.
 * Raspberry Pi overclocking.
 * Last but not least - a lot of free time once your build works to spend it with your Amiga.